eslint/eslint/docs/developer-guide/working-with-custom-formatters.md

 ## Passing Arguments to Formatters

-While custom formatter do not receive arguments in addition to the results object, it is possible to pass additional data into formatters.
+While formatter functions do not receive arguments in addition to the results object and the context, it is possible to pass additional data into custom formatters using the methods described below.

 ## Using Environment Variables